vyos/vyos-documentation/docs/interfaces/wirelessmodem.rst

    Do not install DNS nameservers received from ISP into system wide nameserver list.

-.. cfgcmd:: set interfaces wirelessmodem <interface> ondemand
+.. cfgcmd:: set interfaces wirelessmodem <interface> connect-on-demand

-   Enables or disables on-demand WWAN connection.
+   When set the interface is enabled for "dial-on-demand".

    Use this command to instruct the system to establish a PPP connection automatically once traffic passes through the interface.
 A disabled on-demand